HomePolitics and Current AffairsNo jawan, no kisan, BJP wins sabka samman!

 With both Jat and SC votes not aligning with Congress as expected, the BJP was poised to win the electoral battle.
 Out of 27 urban seats, the BJP secured 17, Congress won eight, and independents won two.
 The BJP dominated in rural areas as well, winning 33 out of 63 rural seats, while Congress secured 29 and others won one.
 Thus, the BJP outperformed Congress in both urban and rural constituencies.

-According to Renu Mittal, a Delhi-based political commentator, non-Jats have historically suffered whenever the state was led by a Jat Chief Minister.
+According to Renu Mittal, a Delhi-based commentator, non-Jats have historically suffered whenever the state was led by a Jat Chief Minister.
 They feared that if Congress won, Hooda would return to power, and the Jats would harass non-Jats again.
-The BJP's micro-management was superior to that of Congress, and smaller parties like INLD, BSP, JJP, and Chandrashekhar Azad's party siphoned off about three percent of Congress votes, contributing to its defeat.
+The BJP's micro- was superior to that of Congress, and smaller parties like INLD, BSP, JJP, and Chandrashekhar Azad's party siphoned off about three percent of Congress votes, contributing to its defeat.

 BJP factored in winnability